Coronavirus – Information about Council Services (Last updated: 12/04/21)

 The recent decision by the Football Association means that competitive football is not being played on our sports pitches and we expect similar decisions from the governing bodies for cricket and bowls in the coming days.

-Bassetlaw Museum and the Pilgrims Gallery are now closed.
+Bassetlaw Museum and the Pilgrims Gallery remains closed.